How KiwiSaver works and why it’s worth having

 Regular saving also means that while markets are underperforming, they will be worth less and your KiwiSaver contributions will purchase more units in them.
 Conversely, when the funds are worth more your contributions will purchase fewer units in them.
 The effect of this is that your contributions can make a large return even in volatile and underperforming markets.
 For a fuller explanation on the genius of regular saving please see this article.

-If you would like our team to provide you with a complimentary KiwiSaver report then please see our KiwiSaver Discovery Quiz.
+If you would like our team to provide you with a complimentary KiwiSaver report then please complete our KiwiSaver Discovery Quiz and book in a time to speak to us.